neo4j/neo4j-graphrag-python/docs/source/user_guide_rag.rst

 Using Another LLM Model
 ========================

-If OpenAI can not be used directly, there are a few available alternatives:
+If OpenAI cannot be used directly, there are a few available alternatives:

 - Use Azure OpenAI.
 - Use a local Ollama model.